 BIOL 4910 Special Problems in Biological Sciences 1-4 (3-12) Mentored research problems introduce undergraduate students to the planning and execution of research and the presentation of research findings.
-Departmental honors students must take at least six credits under a single research advisor over two semesters, must write an honors thesis, and must make a public presentation of their research.
+Departmental honors students must take six continuous credits under a single research advisor over two or three semesters, must write an honors thesis, and must make a public presentations of their research.
 Includes Honors sections.
 May be repeated for a maximum of 24 credits.
 Preq: Consent of instructor.

 MICR 4910 Undergraduate Research in Microbiology 1-4 (3-12) Individually mentored research problems in various areas of microbiology that introduce undergraduate students to the planning and execution of research experimentation and the presentation of research findings.
-Departmental honors students must take at least six hours under a single research advisor over two semesters, must write an honors thesis, and must make a public presentation of their research.
-Includes Honors sections.
+Includes Departmental honors students must take six continuous credits under a single research advisor over two or three semesters, must write an honors thesis, and must make a public presentations of their research.
+Honors sections.
 May be repeated for a maximum of 24 credits with consent of instructor.
 Preq: Consent of instructor.